 There is little to report for several years.
-The Company did not do very well.
+The company did not do very well.
 Its mill was unable to make a satisfactory product and the mine was slow in developing good ore.
 In 1908, the Britannia Copper Syndicate and the Britannia Smelting Company were merged under the latter's charter.
 The new company was known as the Britannia Mining and Smelting Company Limited.
-It wasn't until 1915 that the Britannia Syndicate was wound up and other companies included, i.e., the Britannia Land Company Limited, Britannia Power Company Limited, and Howe Sound Power Company (South Valley).
+It wasn't until 1915 that the Britannia Syndicate was wound up and other companies included i.e. - the Britannia Land Company Limited, Britannia Power Company Limited, and Howe Sound Power Company (South Valley).

-In 1910, an exploratory working off the Mammoth Bluff cut a Fairview vein, (Fairview outcrops were known, but inaccessible) and with a fresh impetus, development surged ahead.
+In 1910, an exploratory working off the Mammoth Bluff cut a Fairview vein (Fairview outcrops were known, but inaccessible), and with a fresh impetus, development surged ahead.

-There was, of course; extensive prospecting going on over the whole area.
-Of these, the Empress group developed the only other mine.
-The company staked; and bought claims until 1915.
-With few claims from tide water, on Howe Sound, to east of Indian River - comprising some 25,000 acres, 485 crown granted claims and 17 Beach lots, and 8 timber licenses.
+There was, of course, extensive prospecting going on over the whole area.
+Of the many prospects, the Empress group developed the only other mine.
+The company staked and bought claims until 1915.
+With few exceptions, they owned or had mineral rights on solid blocks of claims from tide water, on Howe Sound, to east of Indian River-comprising some 25,000 acres, 485 Crown-granted claims, 17 Beach lots, and 8 timber licenses.

 All work except Fairview development stopped; and the only drawback to more tonnage was the aerial tram which was handling only 500 tons per day.
-In 1912, a new low tunnel was started at the 2200 Level.
-By 1913, plans were made for a Townsite at the 2200 Level.
-The tunnel was completed and shaft (No. 1) and raise (68) were going up.
+In 1912, a new low tunnel was started at 2200 Level.
+By 1913, plans were made for a townsite at 2200 Level.
+Sinking of the tunnel was completed and shaft (No. 1) and raise (68) were being driven.
 A railway was also planned to handle the new ore, and replace the aerial tram.
 By the end of 1914, the railway to the top of the incline was finished and the incline part three-quarters done.
-Hoists for the incline cable car and No. 1 Shaft, were on the property.
+Hoists for the incline cable car and No. 1 shaft were on the property.

 At this time, the camp on Jane Creek Flat was the base for mine operations.
 It was crowded.
-The mine was developing rapidly, and this small flat was home for several miners.
-The camp consisted of four bunkhouses; and a large cookhouse, a Jap bunkhouse, warehouse, stable, tram terminal, crusher house, office, compressor and powerhouse, blacksmith shop, candle house, and powder magazine.
+The mine was developing rapidly, and this small flat was home for several hundred miners.
+The camp consisted of four bunkhouses, and a cookhouse, a Japanese bunkhouse, warehouse, stable, tram terminal, crusher house, office, compressor and power house, blacksmith shop, candle house, and powder magazine.
 There were numerous single family dwellings, a small school and also a tennis court.
 All the buildings were connected by wooden covered walkways - even the track joining the Jane and Mammoth Bluff mines to the crusher tram terminal was roofed in.
-This was necessary because of the very heavy snow-falls.
+This was necessary because of the very heavy snowfall.

-Almost all this material was brought up on the aerial tram.
+Almost all these supplies were brought up on the aerial tram.
 The horse trail from the Beach was pretty rugged, particularly the last mile and a half, which climbed 1,200 feet.
 It was this horse trail which the miners and their wives walked, carrying their babies, on the few occasions they travelled to Vancouver.
 Another deterrent to "trips out" was the fact that the mine worked seven days a week - three shifts a day at this time - and continued to do so, until legislation, the Hours of Work Act, in 1934, necessitated a change.